Site icon The Poly Post

 Thousands of fans flocked to the streets of Downtown Los Angeles to celebrate the Los Angeles Dodgers’ World Series Championship win over the New York Yankees Nov.
 1. An estimated 250,000 Dodger fans poured into the city to witness the parade and celebrate the team’s eighth championship title and first since 2020.

-Fans arrived hours before the parade began, wearing their best Dodgers merchandise to display their Dodger pride.
+Fans arrive hours before the parade began, wearing their best Dodgers merchandise to display their Dodger pride.
 While the parade did not start until 11 a.m., fans lined up along the route early in the morning — starting at City Hall and lasting over a mile to end near Fifth and Figueroa Street.

-Fans lifted each other over the crowd to get a glimpse of the Dodgers in the parade.
+Fans lift each other over the crowd to get a glimpse of the Dodgers in the parade.
 A fan wears a Fernando Valenzuela jersey at the Nov.
 1 parade, which happened to coincide with what would have been his 64th birthday.
 Valenzuela was a famous Mexican-born Dodgers pitcher who inspired the “Fernandomania” phenomenon and helped the team win their 1981 championship.

 The Dodgers won in 2020 but were unable to host a parade due to the COVID-19 lockdownsthe last parade was 36 years ago, in 1988.
 This long-awaited energy was present in the crowd, with fans finding any possible way to celebrate and get a glimpse of the star-studded bus, including climbing traffic lights, sitting on other fans shoulders and climbing trees.